IRI-UW-Bioinformatics/flu-ngs/README.md

 ## Combine and filter fastq files
 The MinION instrument demultiplexes reads, removes primers and outputs multiple zipped fastq files for each sample.
-The first step combines them and makes a single fastq.gz file for each sample.
+The first step in the flu-minion workflow combines the multiple zipped fastq files and makes a single fastq.gz file for each sample.
 Then the reads are filtered and trimmed based on a quality score and length using [chopper 0.2.0] (https://github.com/wdecoster/chopper).
 Currently the minimum quality score is set at 10, minimum read length is 600 and maximum read length is 2500.
 This could be made flexible for future.